Nardianian/skald-reworked/README.md

 - Added Hypereuclidean Logic: ption to choose between standard mode (Skald MIDI Generative) or Hypereuclidean pattern generation (pattern GENERATE button)
 - Fixed GUI bugs on standalone.
 GUI resizable.
 - ASIO & Jack support.

-Here only for Windows x64 (but being a Juce project it can be easily adapted for Mac and Linux).
+Here only for Windows x64 (but being a Juce project it can be easily adapted for Mac and Linux), using CMake v4.2.0, Juce v8.0.12 and Visual Studio 2026 Insiders.

 MIDI channel and velocity setting mode: